 Rev 4: address some editorial comments; and change interval to 256 usecs (same as time slice duration unit.)

 Rev 5: Redefine the reserved field in existing Broadcast TWT Info subfield for the new fields allocated for r-TWT purpose, and remove the new “Restricted TWT SPs” element.

+Rev 6: Revised document to modify spec text on top of changes made to 11be D1.4 in 21/1768r7, removed CID 6414 that got resolved in 21/1768r7, added resolution to a related CID #4151.

 Interpretation of a Motion to Adopt